-The solution system for these units consists basically of a separate soap/solution container, a solution metering valve, and often a solution solenoid valve.
-Solution, in a high pressure soap system, is drawn from the solution container by the pump.
-In some cases, a soap injector is used to draw soap into the system, however, this is achieved only under low pressure applications and usually requires a special soap tip.
-Regardless of the system being used, the soap is drawn through a metering valve so that the desired levels of solution concentration can be obtained.
+The solution system for these units consists basically of a solution tank or a separate container, a solution metering valve, and often a solution nozzle.
+Solution, in a low pressure soap system, is either metered directly from the solution container directly into the outlet of the pump through the use of a soap injector.
+A soap injector is used to draw soap into the system, however, this is achieved only under low pressure applications and requires a special soap tip.
+The soap is drawn through a metering valve so that the desired levels of solution concentration can be obtained.